 The idea of VR was firstly seen 1987 in the Oxford English Dictionary.

 But in the 1930’s the american science-fiction author Stanley G. Weinbaum in his history Pigmalions Glasses, within the owner can enter a virtual world with senses like the sense of touch.
 His description of VR is pretty similar to todays.

+The first references to the more modern concept of virtual reality came from science fiction.
+Stanley G. Weinbaum's 1935 short story "Pygmalion's Spectacles"[13] describes a goggle-based virtual reality system with holographic recording of fictional experiences, including smell and touch.

 1962: Morton Heiling created Sensorama